andrew-freeland/welcome/README.md

 Hi there! 👋

-I'm not a coder by training—I'm a **solutions designer**, **consultant**, and **big thinker**.
+I'm not a coder by training—I'm a **solutions designer**, **consultant**, and **strategic problem-solver**.

-My approach is rooted in understanding complex problems from multiple angles and designing elegant solutions that bridge the gap between vision and execution.
+I specialize in taking complex business challenges and breaking them down into actionable strategies.
+My work involves mapping user journeys, defining system architectures, and creating implementation roadmaps that teams can actually execute.
 I work at the intersection of strategy, design, and technology to help organizations navigate challenges and unlock new possibilities.

 Whether it's untangling organizational complexity, designing user-centered experiences, or architecting systems that scale, I bring a holistic perspective that goes beyond traditional coding boundaries.